KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PIR-Sensor by MarcLandis](https://github.com/MarcLandis/MMM-PIR-Sensor)

+0. This module is outdated: Deprecated.
+The author no longer works on it and recommends using <a href="https://github.com/bugsounet/MMM-Pir">MMM-Pir</a> instead.
 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-2. No image found.
-3. Typo: Found `Magic Mirror` in file `MMM-PIR-Sensor.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-9. Warning: No LICENSE file.
-10. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-PIR-Sensor-Lite by grenagit](https://github.com/grenagit/MMM-PIR-Sensor-Lite)